 Natural killer (NK) cells are responsible for killing harmful cells in the body.
 This includes the body’s own cells that are infected with viruses, and other immune cells that inappropriately attack our own body (autoimmune cells).

-Previous work by Dr Fiona McKay and colleagues has found that in some people with MS, their NK cells are not working properly.
+Previous work by Dr Nicole Fewings and colleagues has found that in some people with MS, their NK cells are not working properly.
 In a laboratory model of MS, they have also that malfunction of NK cells are associated with increased MS relapses.

-They have also generated a system using cells grown in the laboratory in which to examine Epstein Barr Virus (EBV) infection of B cells.
+They have also generated a system using cells grown in the laboratory to examine Epstein Barr Virus (EBV) infection of B cells.
 This virus plays an important role in the development of MS, but the exact mechanisms by which it influences susceptibility to MS remains unclear.
-Dr McKay and her team will use this system to see whether NK cells from people with and without MS can effectively kill B-cells that are infected with EBV and whether this might be a mechanism by which EBV plays a role in MS.
+Dr Fewings and her team will use this system to see whether NK cells from people with and without MS can effectively kill B cells that are infected with EBV, and whether this might be a mechanism by which EBV plays a role in MS.

-They will then use drugs to try and bolster NK cells’ abilities to kill EBV-infected cells and see whether this will improve the capacity of NK cells from people with MS to kill EBV-infected cells, or autoimmune cells.
+They will then use drugs to try and bolster the ability of NK cells to kill EBV-infected cells and see whether this will improve the capacity of NK cells from people with MS to kill EBV-infected cells, or autoimmune cells.

 Updated: 05 January, 2018